iamshanmugananthan/ai-assistant/README.md

 # ai-assistant
-ai assistantt developed using python
+ai assistant developed using python

 ai assistant built in python.the features are it can display time,say weather,open-google,youtube,instagram.